-Question 3 - The Bill proposes to protect the Scottish Parliamentary constituency boundary of Na h-Eileanan an Iar (the Western Isles) from change.
-Do you agree with this?
+Protection of the constituency boundary of Na h-Eileanan an Iar (the Western Isles)

 We do not take a view as to whether or not the constituency boundary should be protected.
 However, we note that there is precedent for this kind of protection with respect to both Orkney and Shetland.
 Furthermore, we note that the protection would only apply in the context of Scottish Parliamentary constituency boundaries.